 Founder and Medical Director of the “Dr. Ursula Jacob Dayclinic for Prevention and Regeneration”, Germany

 Dr. Jacob is the founder and medical director of a private clinic in Germany that provides advanced cancer treatments, many of which are not available in North America.
 Treatments are based on a scientific, integrated and personalized approach.
 Her clinic became known worldwide after model and actress Farrah Fawcett traveled there for her own cancer treatment, and televised a documentary about her experience as a cancer patient.
-Click here to view the video part one and video part two.

 Dr. Chul Jun Kim